Clinical Hypnotherapy and Hypnosis

 As a qualified Clinical Hypnotherapist my focus is on communication with the subconscious mind helping you to resolve turmoil and to release outdated emotions.

-Hypnosis can help change negative beliefs
+Hypnosis can help you change negative beliefs

 In more recent times Dr. Bruce Lipton, a prominent EpiGenetic scientist, has been very successful in demystifying the connection between the conscious and subconscious mind.